James-Driscoll/Register/README.md

 I am a Computing student, and this is my first implementation using a Model View Controller framework.
 The Register application unfortunately does not contain all the functionality required for a release grade development however it does portray a journey of experimentation with an unfamiliar system.
 It is recommended you view the commit history for a detailed timeline of development.

+Please feel free to leave comments or feedback with regards to Register.

 Project Download